 The SS Thistlegorm was a British vessel war supplies during World War 2.
 It was sunk after being attacked by German bombers in 1941.
 It sits at the bottom of the Red Sea and attracts thousands of divers every year.

 The front half of the ship remains mostly intact and sits on a shallow portion of the sea floor.
 On the other hand, the stern rests at a much deeper part of the sea.
-The bow section of the wreck has three holds still containing the supplies the ship was carrying.
+The bow section can be seen a luxury recliner with the wreck has three holds still containing the supplies the ship was carrying.
 Among the supplies found in the hold are:

 - Lee Enfield rifles